Member stories: the benefits of joining the Cosy Homes Oxfordshire delivery team

 RetrofitWorks has provided a methodology and pricing model that we, as a micro company, do not have the resources to develop.

 Their expertise with planning, delivering, and managing large-scale projects allows us to focus our attention on the actual heating work.
 It’s a transparent and successful working partnership.
-Alongside this relationship, being a member of the RetrofitWorks cooperative opens us to a cultural shift in how heating integrates with insulation and ventilation, and the opportunities and obligations for the future.
+Alongside this relationship, being a member of the RetrofitWorks cooperative opens us to a cultural shift in how heating integrates with insulation and ventilation, as well as the opportunities and obligations for the future.

 Would you recommend membership to others in the building profession?